crystal-lang/crystal/_gitbook/syntax_and_semantics/methods_and_instance_variables.md

 end
 ```

-If you redefine a method, the last once will take precedence.
+If you redefine a method, the last definition will take precedence.

 ``` ruby
 class Person